How the City Prepares

 - First priority routes (217 km of road) are salted/sanded or cleared first.
 First priority routes include all bus routes and section line roads (i.e., No. 1 Road, No. 2 Road, No. 3 Road, etc.)

-- Second priority routes (22 km of road) are main collector roads through major subdivisions and industrial roadways as shown on the Snow Removal Route Map.
+- Second priority routes (22 km of road) are main collector roads through major subdivisions and industrial roadways as shown on the Snow Response Route Map.